Norms, Institutions, and Robots: Related Work

-There are two practical reasons to enable reasoning with norms in robotics systems.
-First, the natural (normative) flow of behavior dynamics is an important aspect of Human Robot Interaction~\citep{Fong2003}.
-Second, norms often constitute predefined (commonly accepted) rules which lower the need for communication between robots.
-This idea is demonstrated by~\citet{shoham1995social}, who used norms to regulate small mobile robots in traffic, eliminating the need for constant negotiation and centralized control.
-At the current level of technological advancement, one of the most researched topic in robotics is navigation and localization, which also inspires research on navigation norms. \citet{Sisbot2007} argues that human-aware motion planning has to provide safe and socially acceptable paths.
-A sequence of robot behaviors is usually generated in the form of plans.
+Regarding related work about norms for robots, \citet{can2016making} post strong arguments about why we should provide social norms to robots.
+They argue that robots should behave in human-like fashion and this is only possible if robots can organize and coordinate their behaviors with the social expectations of others.
 Norms in automated planning have been studied by~\citet{panagiotidi2013reasoning}, who extended the STRIPS language to include norm semantics.
-A goal state is then a state of the world where the effects of all active norms are achieved. \citet{CirilloEtAl.tist10}, \citet{montreuil2007planning}, \citet{pecora2012constraint} extend planning to support human activities. \citet{kockemann2014grandpa} have developed the notion of \textit{interaction constraints} relating robot actions and human activities, thus allowing for norm-aware plans to be generated.
-In our previous work~\citep{TooCoolForSchool}, we have introduced Socially Aware Planner (SAP) with a support of so called \textit{social norms}.
-With social norms we were able to relate the current social context with a concrete robots and humans activities.
-In summary, several approaches for (robot) planning account for norms and/or other human requirements.
-In most approaches, formal properties and relevant computational problems are well deinfed.
-However, none of the approaches provide a means to represent norms independently of the domain, and usually any abstraction of normative rules is very simple or non-existent.
-A notable exception is the work by \citet{Carlucci2015}, in which norm specifications are separate from the domain.
+A goal state is then a state of the world where the effects of all active norms are achieved. \citet{CirilloEtAl.tist10}, \citet{montreuil2007planning}, \citet{pecora2012constraint} extend planning to support human activities. \citet{kockemann2014grandpa} have developed the notion of \textit{interaction constraints} relating to robot actions and human activities, thus allowing for norm-aware plans to be generated.
+In our previous work~\citep{TooCoolForSchool}, we have introduced Socially Aware Planner (SAP) that supports \textit{social norms}.
+With social norms we were able to relate the current social context to concrete robots and humans activities.
+In general, while several authors have accounted for normative behavior in robots, none of them provide a means to represent norms in an abstract and reusable way that does not depend on a domain.
+A step in this direction was made by \citet{Carlucci2015}, and the work in this paper provides one further step.